About Us Company History

 - In 1989, Shepherd Offshore bought and operated the Blackett Charlton pipe fabrication company, which employed 70 people.
 The facilities on the Tyne, Walker supplied the yard’s construction companies, and Blackett Charlton was then bought back from the group in 1992 with a successful order book.

-Pictured: Vessel construction in Dry Dock, Offshore Technology Park South Quay, rig and vessels at Offshore Technology Park
+Pictured: Wellservicer at Offshore Technology Park and Global Producers III at Swan Hunters, construction of Largs Bay in Dry Dock, Offshore Technology Park South Quay, rig and vessels at Offshore Technology Park

 - 1990 saw the growth and merger of Dunlop and Coflexip at the Offshore Technology Park.
 The joint venture, with capacity and development plans supported by Shepherd Offshore, saw the creation of the DUCO venture between Dunlop and Coflexip at Walker Riverside in Newcastle.